-White House internships are available within 20 different Presidential departments.
+White House internships are available within across a number of different Presidential departments.
 Learn more about internships within each department:

 Domestic Policy Council

 The Domestic Policy Council supervises the development, coordination, and execution of domestic policy in the White House, and also offers advice to the President and represents his priorities to Congress.
 Interns will work closely with staff on specific policy areas including education, energy & environment, healthcare, immigration, infrastructure, labor, transportation, urban affairs, and veterans affairs.
 Interns may also work alongside the speechwriting department on research and fact-checking.

 The National Economic Council coordinates the domestic and international economic policymaking process and coordinates economic policy advice provided to the President.
 The NEC has a wide-ranging policy portfolio including: healthcare, tax and retirement, the financial system, macroeconomics, infrastructure, agriculture, technology, telecom, cyber-security, energy and the environment, and trade.
 Interns will have the opportunity to work closely with NEC staff by assisting with in-depth research, coordinating policy meetings, and providing general administrative support.

 The Office of Cabinet Affairs

 The Office of Cabinet Affairs is the primary liaison between the President and his Cabinet.
 The office coordinates communications, policy, and logistics between the White House and the Cabinet, as well as managing issues that affect multiple Federal agencies.
 Staff in the Office of Cabinet Affairs are in daily communication with Members of the Cabinet and senior agency staff.
 Interns will work with White House staff to facilitate the office’s operations.

 The Office of Digital Strategy uses digital platforms to amplify the President’s message and engage with citizens around the country online.
 Interns will assist in digital content, design, and engagement.

 The Office of Intergovernmental Affairs